About Sarah Kolb-Williams

-Science fiction editor, editorial consultant, and serial comma enthusiast from the Twin Cities.
+Science fiction editor, business writer, and serial comma enthusiast from the Twin Cities

-In addition to my writing services, I do a bit of guest blogging, as well as sharing information and updates on my own blog.
-My nonfiction book, The Indie Author’s Guide to Book Editing, helps new authors find, hire, and work with the right editor for their manuscript and publishing plans.
+My nonfiction book, How to Hire an Editor, helps new authors find, hire, and work with the right editor for their manuscript and publishing plans.

 In addition (and on a laughably irregular schedule), I share updates, news, and editing experiences on my blog.